 Join Steve Grace and Lauren Kress as they explore how to use the power of story to attract the people who will be excited to bring about the change you want to see in the world.

 A panel discussion around the skills, resources & magic sparking across regional Australia - particularly for women in startups and small business.
-Rural Australia has the answer to the world's problems; this panel will discuss innovation and entrepreneurship currently happening across rural Australia.
-This panel will be made up of three movers & shakers who between them have founded and run seven businesses.
-Jo Palmer (Pointer Remote Roles) & Fleur Anderson (Rural Collective) would then join me on the panel.
+Rural Australia has the answer to the world's problems: this panel will discuss innovation and entrepreneurship currently happening across rural Australia.

 Sit by the fire and relax as Fintech Australia chats with Emma Weston, CEO of Agridigital, about helping thousands of farmers access capital, their unique use of innovative tech, and their thoughts on the future of agritech and finance.

 Self-employment and entrepreneurship provide viable alternative models for people with disability to obtain purpose, agency and financial independence.
 A 2020 UTS report showed that people with disability have higher rates of self-employment and entrepreneurship than people without disability.
 However, the report also showed that people with disability encounter more barriers to establishing their own initiatives.